-Fund units are issued on each valuation day at the unit value plus the initial sales charge to be paid by the purchaser of units in favor of the Management Company.
+Fund units are issued on each valuation date at the unit value plus the initial subscription fee to be paid by the purchaser of units in favour of the Management Company.
 The initial sales charge may be withheld in part or in full by the intermediaries to compensate for sales activities.
 If stamp duties or other charges are incurred in a country in which units are issued, the issue price increases accordingly.

-The fund units can also be issued as fractional units with up to three decimal places unless otherwise provided for in the special section of the Sales Prospectus.
+The Fund units can also be issued as fractional units with up to three decimal places unless otherwise provided for in the special section of the Sales Prospectus.
 Fractional units are rounded to the nearest thousandth according to commercial practice.
-Such rounding may be to the benefit of either the respective investor or the fund.
+Such rounding may be to the benefit of either the respective investor or the Fund.

-Newly subscribed units will only be allocated to the respective investor upon receipt of payment by the custodian or the approved correspondent banks.
-However, the corresponding units will already be taken into account for accounting purposes in the calculation of the net asset value on the value date following the corresponding securities settlement and can be canceled until receipt of payment.
-If an investor's units are to be canceled due to non-payment or late payment of these units, this may result in a loss for the fund.
+Newly subscribed units will only be allocated to the respective investor upon receipt of payment by the Depositary or the approved correspondent banks.
+However, for accounting purposes, the corresponding units will already be taken into account in the calculation of the net asset value on the value date following the corresponding securities settlement and can be cancelled until receipt of payment.
+If an investor's units are cancelled due to non-payment or late payment of these units, this may result in a loss for the Fund.